induwrawithanage/Patient_Management_System/README.md

 # Patient Management System

-A full-stack application to manage patient records, appointments, and healthcare data.
+A full-stack application  with langchain and blockchain implement system to manage patient records, appointments, and healthcare data.

 ---